jaderhs/acai/README.md

         print("This block will run before the previous block") }

-    defer: print("For single expressions, you can use a colon")
+    defer: print("For single expressions, you may use a colon")

     undefer /* Remove the last defer */ undefer mydefer /* Remove a defer by identifier */